 Where Do Rainy Days Come From?

-Introduce the water cycle process with engaging, hands-on activities
+Introduce the cycle of water with engaging, hands-on activities.

 - Grades: PreK–K, 1–2, 3–5, 6–8

 Evaporation is the process by which water changes from a liquid to a vapor.
 The Sun's energy warms water droplets until the water becomes a vapor and rises into the air.
 When water vapor (or droplets) come together in the sky, they form clouds.

 Condensation is the process by which water vapor cools and becomes a liquid again.

 Precipation is the process by which condensed water builds up in clouds and falls to the ground as rain, sleet, snow, or hail.

 With daily weather calendars, your students will learn important scientific observation skills!
 Prepare a large blank class calendar and smaller individual calendars for each student.
 Each day, give two students the opportunity to serve as data collectors.
 Data collectors should work together to check the rain gauge and an outside thermometer.
 The data collectors write their findings on the class calendar, while everyone updates their own individual calendars.
 Use your weather calendars as a basis for math story problems and as a writing prompt.
 For example, ask students to describe the weather in detail to establish a setting or mood.